 Trine Krigsvoll Haagensen, MA Media Studies, is a PhD candidate at the Department of Linguistic, Literary and Aeshtetic studier, University of Bergen.
 Her thesis project, Kunnskap om bilder av kunnskap (Knowledge about Images of Knowledge), discusses images and the creation of meaning through the Planck All-Sky Image (ESA).

 Samantha Smith, MA Art History, is currently a PhD candidate at the University of Bergen.
-Her project ‘Understandings of Vision, Blindness and Touch in Early Modern Europe’ investigates how the senses where engaged in artistic activity which produced images that aimed at distributing new knowledge within and between the Catholic Church and Natural Science.
-The project concentrates on the Italian city of Bologna in early modern Europe where influential actors within the Catholic Church and Natural Sciences emphasised the importance of pictures for communication to the masses.
-She is a member of the research group ´The European Network of the Instruments of Devotion´ (ENID).
+Her project ‘Image discourses in Early Modern Bologna’ investigates how images were defined in the late 1500s in Bologna where images were embraced for objects of study, in replacement for the object itself.
+The project concentrates on the Italian city of Bologna in early modern Europe where influential figures within the Catholic Church and Natural Sciences emphasised the importance of pictures for communication, and the discourse surrounding the Shroud of Turin which took place there in the late 1500s.
+Samantha was co-editor for the first volume of the Images of Knowledge: The epistemic lives of images and visualisations (2016), the first anthology of the research grop.
+She is also currently co-editor for 'Material Cultures of Devotion in the Age of Reformations (Peeters, forthcoming) and is currently acting as co-editor for a new anthology for the Images of Knowledge research group with the working title 'Atlas'.
+She is a member of the research group ´The European Network of the Instruments of Devotion´(ENID).

 Jens Eike Schnall is Associate Professor of Old Norse Studies at the University of Bergen (since 2013).
 His research interests include a.o. medieval encyclopedic literature and orders of knowledge; literature, science & technology; mapping and cartography; learned networks and media (Knowledge_of_the_North.pdf); medieval and early modern food cultures (Medieval_and_Early_Modern_Food_Cultures.pdf); and transformations of the heroic (Holy_Heroes-Heroic_Saints.png).
 Organisation of international conferences and workshops, in Bergen e.g. The 10th Bergen-UK Old Norse Postgraduate Symposium in 2016 (and previous years), Exploring the Middle Ages (500–1600) in 2015 and, together with Jonas Wellendorf (University of California, Berkeley), Knowledge of the North: Traditions, Transformations, and Practices of Medieval Scandinavian Learning (workshops in Bergen and Berkeley, seed grant from the Peder Sather Center for Advanced Study.